tibbben/geospatial-visualization/lessons/lesson05.md

 3. Lectures / Discussion (4:00 - 15 minutes)
    -   Symbology
+   -   Creation of basemap with several layers is often better than the canned base map ... perhaps for some final projects

 4. Final Exercises (4:15 - 25 minutes)
    -   creating data layers and drawing